Jake Hanrahan

 Jake Hanrahan (born 23 January 1990) is a British journalist and documentary filmmaker from the East Midlands.
-He reports on war and conflict, focusing on militia forces, paramilitaries and guerrilla warfare.
+He reports on underground counterculture, armed conflict, and organised crime.
+Hanrahan is known for his raw on-the-ground approach to reporting, gaining access to difficult stories and embedding into dangerous communities across the world.

+Career

+Hanrahan started his career as a self-taught freelance journalist.
+His work was published in The Guardian, Esquire, Rolling Stone and Wired.
+In 2014 Hanrahan was hired by VICE News, and later HBO.
+He worked as an on-screen reporter and producer, working in places such as Syria, Iraq, Ukraine, Kurdistan and Palestine.

+At VICE News, Hanrahan built a reputation as a journalist focussed on commonly unreported stories.
+He covered paramilitary factions, criminal gangs, environmental militancy, civil unrest and dark web networks.
+Hanrahan's best known work at VICE News is his embedded documentaries reporting on Kurdish rebel groups.
+He also reported on the war in Donbas, embedding with both the Ukrainian Ground Forces and the separatist forces in Donetsk.

-Hanrahan is best known for his work covering the Kurdistan Workers' Party (PKK), a Kurdish militant group, in southeast Turkey.
+Hanrahan's work covering the Kurdistan Workers' Party (PKK), a Kurdish militant group, in southeast Turkey, landed him in prison.
 He was arrested in September 2015 in Turkey with his colleagues Philip Pendlebury and Mohammed Rasool, after the three embedded with the PKK's youth wing, the YDG-H, who were actively fighting the Turkish Armed Forces.
 Hanrahan spent two weeks in several maximum security prisons in Turkey, including Diyarbakır Prison and Adana F-type prison, before being deported back to the UK.
 Hanrahan called on Turkey to release translator Mohammed Rasool, who remained in detention for over 100 days after Hanrahan's release.

-Hanrahan has also reported on the War in Donbas, embedding with both the Ukrainian Ground Forces and the separatist forces in the Donbas.
-He has also covered wars in Syria, Iraq, and Palestine, as well as various riots across Europe.

-Hanrahan runs a grassroots independent media platform called Popular Front, which consists of a podcast, documentaries and a magazine.
-His podcast has more than 150 episodes, interviewing people from conflict zones around the world.
-Popular Front's best known video project is the 2020 documentary Plastic Defence, which shows unique access to the man who invented secret 3D printed firearms in Europe.
-The documentary has amassed more than 2.6 million views on YouTube, and attracted much media attention.

-Hanrahan has also worked as a reporter and a producer on VICE News and HBO documentaries.

-Hanrahan's investigative reporting as part of Documenting Hate won a duPont Award in 2020.

-In 2020, Hanrahan started the podcast "Q-Clearance: The Hunt for QAnon", aiming to clarify the origins and nature of the right wing political conspiracy theory QAnon.
+In 2017, Hanrahan left VICE News due to differences with the new management's editorial direction.
+He worked again as a freelance journalist, investigating the neo-Nazi militant group Atomwaffen Division.
+His reporting on this, as part of Documenting Hate, went on to win a duPont Award in 2020 for Frontline PBS and ProPublica.